contentful/contentful.js/README.md

 [![gzip bundle size](http://img.badgesize.io/https://unpkg.com/contentful/dist/contentful.browser.min.js?compression=gzip
 )](https://unpkg.com/contentful/dist/contentful.browser.min.js)

-[Contentful](https://www.contentful.com) is a content management platform for web applications, mobile apps and connected devices.
-It allows you to create, edit & manage content in the cloud and publish it anywhere via a powerful API.
-Contentful offers tools for managing editorial teams and enabling cooperation between organizations.
+[Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
+Unlike a CMS, Contentful was built to integrate with the modern software stack.
+It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

 ## Features